arraf2211/DDoS-Detection-ML/README.md

-# DDos-Detection-ML
+# DDoS-Detection-ML
-Detecting if a network flow is a DDOs attack or not using graph kernels with Machine Learning
+Detecting if a network flow is a DDoS attack or not using graph kernels with Machine Learning

 Ensure that the packages and libraries are installed, especially GraKel, this can be done by running the very first cell.